d-harnoni/Orchids-Color-Detection/README.md

 	For using multiclass classifier, train all the colors together in the same time.
 For example: to build CF1 classifier for primary color, train Green, Purple, Red, and Yellow together.
 Green, Purple, Red, and Yellow are used as the output class.

 	For using binary classifier, train each color separately.
-For example: to build CF1 classifier for primary color, train Green, Purple, Red, and Yellow separately.
+For example: to build CF1 classifier for primary color, train Green, Purple, Red, and Yellow separately (Please see "binary" folder).
 Green Classifier will output Green and Non-Green class, Purple will output Purple and Non-Purple class, etc.

 	For using different color schemes, just use different dataset: CF1 and CL1 for Color Scheme 1 and CF2 and CL2 for Color Scheme 2.